Start with the item type

 Shoes are easier to judge when you can compare shape, details, and price without unrelated items getting in the way.

-Useful when fit, fabric weight, and print placement matter more than broad browsing.
+Good when fit, fabric weight, and print placement matter more than broad browsing.

-Useful when shape, hardware, edge finishing, and close-up photos matter more than volume.
+Good when shape, hardware, edge finishing, and close-up photos matter more than volume.

 Look for price outliers, vague sizing, poor photo consistency, and dead links before you save anything.